 The physical construction of your thermostat is something else to consider.
 Thermostats come in both mechanical and electronic (also known as digital) types.
-Mechanical thermostats can use either mercury or bimetallic strip switches, and come in single- or double-pole configurations.
+Mechanical thermostats can use either mercury or bimetallic strip switches and come in single- or double-pole configurations.
 We should note that the double-pole connection is usually a better choice since it allows the unit to actually be switched off, while a single pole only allows you to leave the unit in a standby state.
-Electrical thermostats use a digital sensor which has a higher range of accuracy.
+Electrical thermostats use a digital sensor that has a higher range of accuracy.
 This increase in sensitivity is not the main that an electrical thermostat is better, however.
 Electrical thermostats are becoming more and more preferable because of their usability.

 While some mechanical thermostats have time-clocks and hard-set controls, electrical thermostats are where programmability and overall usability begin to really shine.
 Fully digital thermostats have a wide range of pre-programmed time settings.
-These thermostats increase energy efficiency through proper use of your central air system.
+These thermostats increase energy efficiency through the proper use of your central air system.
 By running the system only when it needs to be run, less energy or fuel is used.
-At the same time, these thermostats can be programmed based on your schedule, adjusting the hours of operation by days of the week or even times of year.
+At the same time, these thermostats can be programmed based on your schedule, adjusting the hours of operation by days of the week or even times of the year.

 The more advanced thermostats can take advantage of one more special setting: Zoning.
-Additional temperature sensors and ducting controls allows the thermostat to regulate temperature throughout the entire home.
+Additional temperature sensors and ducting controls allow the thermostat to regulate the temperature throughout the entire home.
 This regulation extends to controlling individual temperatures within zones of the home, shutting off temperature balancing for rooms that are not in use or will not see use until later in the day.
 When properly installed and configured, a digital thermostat can save a lot on energy costs simply by not heating or cooling rooms that aren’t seeing use.
 Over time, these fully digital thermostats pay for themselves, and many of the newer systems even learn and adjust to your daily life for even finer control.

 For more Tips regarding electrical issues and safety check out: